 The admission processes, as are other academic operations, are governed by Academic Regulations adopted by the Faculty.
-Regulations 2 and 3 are directly applicable to admissions and contain the details for the interpretation and application of the descriptions which have been given in this catalog.
+Regulations 3 and 4 are directly applicable to admissions and contain the details for the interpretation and application of the descriptions which have been given in this catalogue.
 Copies of the Regulations are available in the Law Library for consultation.